Sam Hanks

-Samuel Dwight "Sam" Hanks (July 13, 1914 – June 27, 1994) was an American race car driver who won the 1957 Indianapolis 500.
+Samuel Dwight Hanks (July 13, 1914 – June 27, 1994) was an American racing driver who won the 1957 Indianapolis 500.
 He was a barnstormer, and raced midget and Championship cars.

 Racing career

 Hanks was born in Columbus, Ohio and lived in Alhambra, California from the age of six.
 He attended Alhambra High School.

 Hanks won his first championship in 1937 on the West Coast in the American Midget Association (AMA).
 He barnstormed the country, racing on the board tracks at Soldier Field in Chicago.
 Hanks reportedly won the first two board track races at Soldier Field in 1939.
 He won the 1940 VFW Motor City Speedway championship in Detroit.
+During the Second World War, Hanks served in the Army Air Corps.

 After World War II, Hanks captured the 1946 United Racing Association (URA) Blue Circuit Championship.
 He won the 1947 Night before the 500 midget car race.
 He was the 1949 AAA National Midget champion.
 He won the 1953 AAA National Championship in the Bardahl Special.
 He won the 1956 Pacific Coast championship in the USAC Stock cars.

 Hanks considered retiring following the 1956 Indianapolis 500, but agreed to return for the 1957 race at the urging of car owner George Salih.
-He would win in 1957 in his 13th attempt (the most tries of any Indy winner) and announced his retirement from racing in Victory Circle.
+1957 was his 13th appearance in the 500, although in 1941, he merely was credited with finishing 33rd despite not racing, he had been injured in a practice crash the day before the race and withdrew.
+In his twelfth race where he raced on the track, he finally won, setting a record for the most tries before becoming a winner at Indy and announced his retirement from racing in Victory Circle (Tony Kanaan would win his first Indy in his 12th Indy 500 appearance in 2013).
 He did not stop racing immediately following his victory, however, but completed his contract to run a stock car for the remainder of the 1957 season.

+World Drivers' Championship career

+The AAA/USAC-sanctioned Indianapolis 500 was included in the FIA World Drivers' Championship from 1950 through 1960.
+Drivers competing at Indianapolis during those years were credited with World Drivers' Championship participation, and were eligible to score WDC points alongside those which they may have scored towards the AAA/USAC National Championship.

+Hanks participated in eight World Drivers' Championship races at Indianapolis.
+He won once, and finished in the top three four times.
+He scored 20 World Drivers' Championship points.